cloudant-labs/cloudant-introduction-course/Part 07 - HTTP API Basics.md

 ---

-If we want to a single document back from the database, then documents sit one level below the database in the hierarchy of the URL.
+If we want to fetch a single document back from the database, then documents sit one level below the database in the hierarchy of the URL.

 So `acurl $URL/books/id` means get get document id from the database books from the Cloudant service at the supplied URL.

+Notice the hierarchy: service / database / document

 ![](slides/Slide54.png)